theangryangel/elite-dangerous-eddn-elasticsearch-kibana-vagrant/README.md

   - Data is only collected whilst the VM is on, has a network internet connection, the collector and elasticsearch daemons are running - they will do this automatically for you - and more importantly as long as the EDDN receiving and passing data

+## Uninstalling/Bored?
+  - cd to the cloned git repository
+  - `vagrant destroy`
+  - If you need git or vagrant any longer, refer to their documentation to uninstall